delta-12/PretoFlyteFC/README.md

 small breadboard, and it highly capable ESP32-PICO-D4 SoC.
 The radio receiver's PWM outputs connect to standard GPIO inputs on the ESP32 and the IMU communicates over SPI.
 The ESP32 receives 5V power from the ESC via the F4 Noxe v3 and outputs the SBUS UART signal to the F4 Noxe v3 via a Sparkfun logic level converter which converts the 3.3V logic from the ESP32 to the 5V logic required by the F4 Noxe v3.
+The flight control software in this repository does not require any additional dependenices or libraries aside from the ESP-IDF SDK and the standard C library.

 <!-- TODO complete wiring diagram -->